EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/RulesEngine.md

 Any $mqtt:topic/foo/bar event fires when topic/foo/bar is recieved via MQTT.
 The event's value will be the payload.

+If possible, Chandler will always try to decode the MQTT.

 ## Tag Points

 setTag sets a tag.
 The claim remains till the scene is stopped.